GeoNode/documentation/usage/managing_datasets/dataset_editing.rst

      *The Upload Thumbnail panel*

-Replacing the Layer
+Replacing the Dataset
 -------------------

-From the *Layer Editing* panel click on :guilabel:`Replace` to change the layer source dataset.
-You will be driven to the *Replace Layer* page in which :guilabel:`Choose Files` button allows you to select files from your disk.
+From the *Dataset Editing* panel click on :guilabel:`Replace` to change the dataset source dataset.
+You will be driven to the *Replace Dataset* page in which :guilabel:`Choose Files` button allows you to select files from your disk.

 .. figure:: img/replace_layer_page.png
      :align: center

-     *Replace a Layer*
+     *Replace a Dataset*

-Once the *Charset* selected the upload process can be triggered by clicking on :guilabel:`Replace Layer`.
+Once the *Charset* selected the upload process can be triggered by clicking on :guilabel:`Replace Dataset`.
 If no errors occur you will see a message like the one in the picture below.

 .. figure:: img/replace_layer_success.png
      :align: center

-     *Replace Layer success*
+     *Replace Dataset success*

 We have replaced the *roads* dataset with the *railways* one.
-You can see the differences in the *Layer Preview*.
+You can see the differences in the *Dataset Preview*.

 .. figure:: img/replace_layer_result.png
      :align: center

-     *Result of the Layer Replacement*
+     *Result of the Dataset Replacement*

-.. _layer-data-editing:
+.. _dataset-data-editing:

-Append Data to Layer
+Append Data to Dataset
 --------------------

-From the *Layer Editing* panel click on :guilabel:`Append` to append data to the layer source dataset.
-You will be driven to the *Append Layer* page in which :guilabel:`Choose Files` button allows you to select files from your disk.
+From the *Dataset Editing* panel click on :guilabel:`Append` to append data to the dataset source dataset.
+You will be driven to the *Append Dataset* page in which :guilabel:`Choose Files` button allows you to select files from your disk.

 .. figure:: img/layer_append.png
      :align: center

-     *Append to a Layer*
+     *Append to a Dataset*

-Once the *Charset* selected the upload process can be triggered by clicking on :guilabel:`Append to Layer`.
+Once the *Charset* selected the upload process can be triggered by clicking on :guilabel:`Append to Dataset`.
 If no errors occur you will see a message like the one in the picture below.

 .. figure:: img/layer_append_success.png
      :align: center

-     *Replace Layer success*
+     *Replace Dataset success*

 We have append the *layer_name* dataset to the existing one.
-You can see the differences in the *Layer Preview*.
+You can see the differences in the *Dataset Preview*.

-.. _layer-data-editing:
+.. _dataset-data-editing:

-Editing the Layer Data
+Editing the Dataset Data
 ----------------------

-The :guilabel:`Edit data` button of the *Layer Editing* panel opens the *Layer* within a *Map*.
+The :guilabel:`Edit data` button of the *Dataset Editing* panel opens the *Dataset* within a *Map*.

 .. figure:: img/editing_layer_data.png
      :align: center

-     *Editing the Layer Data*
+     *Editing the Dataset Data*

-The *Attribute Table* panel of the *Layer* will automatically appear at the bottom of the *Map*.
+The *Attribute Table* panel of the *Dataset* will automatically appear at the bottom of the *Map*.
 In that panel all the features are listed.
 For each feature you can zoom to its extent by clicking on the corresponding *magnifying glass* icon |magnifying_glass_icon| at the beginning of the row, you can also observe which values the feature assumes for each attribute.

 .. |magnifying_glass_icon| image:: img/magnifying_glass_icon.png
      :width: 30px